LOCATION COXVILLE NC+GA SC VA

 Redoximorphic features (where present)--masses of oxidized iron in shades of red, yellow, or brown and iron depletions in shades of gray

-BEg or BAg horizon (where present):
+BEg or BAg horizon (if it occurs):

 Color--hue of 10YR to 5Y, value of 4 to 6, chroma of 1 or 2, or neutral with value of 4 to 6